Michael J. Fuchs: Career

 Johnny Cash, and he is highly active in C-SPAN (the Cable Satellite Public Affairs Network) and Comedy Central, which is an advertiser-supported network owned by Viacom.

+After leaving Time Warner, Fuchs was the chairman of the Broadway Theatre Archive, which distributed productions of theatre originally made for public television.

 Fuchs is also chairman of the Bryant Park Corporation and is credited for being the inventor of the HBO Bryant Park Summer Movie Festival, one of New York's most popular free summer events.